 In recognition of Deer’s untiring work to end violence against Native American women and fight for the rights of indigenous people, she is receiving an Honorary Doctor of Humane Letters from Brooklyn College.

-Sarah Deer, professor of women, gender, and sexuality studies, School of Public Affairs & Administration at the University of Kansas, chief justice for the Prairie Island Indian Community Court of Appeals, 2014 MacArthur Fellow, and, as a member of the Muscogee (Creek) Nation, an outspoken advocate for the rights of indigenous people, is the 2020 recipient of an honorary doctor of humane letters from Brooklyn College.
+Sarah Deer, professor of women, gender, and sexuality studies, School of Public Affairs & Administration at the University of Kansas, chief justice for the Prairie Island Indian Community Court of Appeals, 2014 MacArthur Fellow, and, as a member of the Muscogee (Creek) Nation, an outspoken advocate for the rights of indigenous people, is the 2020 recipient of an honorary doctor of human letters from Brooklyn College.
 Deer will deliver the keynote address at the virtual celebration “Cheers to the Class of 2020” to be held on May 28.

 A graduate of the University of Kansas, where in 1995 she received her B.A. in women’s studies, philosophy, with honors, Deer attended the University of Kansas School of Law, where she earned her juris doctor with a certificate in tribal lawyering in 1999.
 Deer first worked to address violence against women when she was an undergraduate student volunteering as a rape crisis advocate.
 Her career at the intersection of tribal law and victims’ rights advanced, when in 2008 she joined the faculty of Mitchell Hamline School of Law in Minnesota, where she was also co-director of the Indian Law Clinic.
 In 2017, she became a permanent member of the faculty at the University of Kansas.
 Deer also served as an associate judge on the White Earth Nation Court of Appeals from 2014 to 2017.